It’s FA Cup Fourth round weekend and the ‘lost its magic’ brigade are out in force again. Try telling Barnet fans that.

 One of that back three, Barbet, believes the FA Cup is a good opportunity for any club to win silverware.

-“We only have to win four games to reach the final.
-That’s why, for us, it’s a big chance to progress on Monday night,” Barbet said.
+“We only have to win four games to reach the final,” Barbet said.

-“I’ve been with the club for four years now and we’ve not been on a cup run.
-Everyone wants to win titles and maybe this is the easiest way for a club to win something.”Embed from Getty Images
+“I’ve been with the club for four years now and we’ve never been on a good cup run.”

 Barnet vs Brentford in the FA Cup fourth round kicks off Monday at 19:45 live on BT Sport 2.